 Metal Stakes

-Titanium stakes offer the best of both aluminium and steel.
-These stakes are thinner than aluminium, making it easy for them to penetrate the ground and are robust for most terrains.
+Titanium stakes offer the best of both aluminum and steel.
+These stakes are thinner than aluminum, making it easy for them to penetrate the ground and are robust for most terrains.
 Titanium is also more lightweight than steel and has excellent holding strength.
 However, it is also the most expensive.

 Wooden Stakes